SeamlessDistribution/SeamlessDistribution.github.io/merchant/linkapp/index.md

 ---

-# Link your app to SEQR payment
+# Support your customers - Link your app to SEQR payment

 A mobile integration with SEQR would contain the following items: